 Through our SAVE Program, we partner with fire departments and their respective bargaining units across the state of California to provide immediate financial assistance to eligible victims of fire and disaster in the form of $100 gift cards.
 To be eligible, victims must have incurred 25% damage or more to their place of residence.

 Since firefighters are the first line of defense, they are the designated distributors of the cards.
-SAVE cards are being distributed for victims of the Northern California fires, however, the distribution is being handled via Santa Rosa and Napa City Fire.
+SAVE cards are being distributed for victims of the Northern California fires, however, the distribution is being handled via Los Angeles City Fire.
 Due to the nature of this UNPRECEDENTED disaster, program designees are working as quickly as they can to get out as much assistance as possible, but are doing so with limited resources.

 Because of the unprecedented disaster and impact, the distribution of these cards is changing by the day so firefighters can maximize getting aid to victims as fast and as best they can.
 Napa and Santa Rosa Fire will continue to navigate these rapidly evolving circumstances and adjust their distribution plan as communities start to repopulate.
 If you are seeking financial assistance via the SAVE program in the Napa area, please call Napa City Fire for additional information.
 If you are in the Santa Rosa Area, Santa Rosa Fire Department and Santa Rosa Firefighters Local 1401 are in the process of getting assistance out to those who need it through the end of the year.